Incremental Class Learning using Variational Autoencoders with Similarity Learning: Background

-The work by Choi \emph{\textit{et al.}} \cite{choi2019autoencoder} proposed the use of an autoencoder-based incremental class learning method for classification without the use of a softmax classification layer like conventional classification models.
-The work is premised on the notion of a metric-based classification method, nearest-class-mean (NCM), an earlier work by Mensink \emph{\textit{et al.}} \cite{mensink2013distance}.
-The idea is to make use of a pre-trained fixed network as a feature extractor for the autoencoder.
-The autoencoder is trained on the feature embeddings.
-The encoded representations from the encoder are used for cosine similarity-based classification.
-The problem of catastrophic forgetting occurs when the autoencoder is fine-tuned for feature embedding from new classes learned incrementally.
-To overcome this difficulty, the authors use regularization techniques: Synaptic Intelligence (SI) \cite{zenke2017continual}, and Memory Aware Synapses (MAS) \cite{aljundi2018memory}.
+Existing work by Seff \emph{\textit{et al.}} \cite{seff2017continual} demonstrated the use of EWC \cite{kirkpatrick2017overcoming} to overcome catastrophic forgetting in GANs during sequential training on a set of distributions.
+The study by Choi \emph{\textit{et al.}} \cite{choi2019autoencoder} proposed the use of an autoencoder-based incremental class learning method for classification.
+Catastrophic forgetting in an autoencoder is when the network losses its ability to reconstruct old data when learning new data.
+The method functioned without a softmax classification layer, as typical in conventional classification models.
+The method is premised on a metric-based classification method, nearest-class-mean (NCM), by Mensink \emph{\textit{et al.}} \cite{mensink2013distance}.
+The main idea is to use a pre-trained fixed network as a feature extractor for the autoencoder.
+The autoencoder is then trained on these feature embeddings.
+The encoded representations from the resulting encoder are used for cosine similarity-based classification.
+The problem of catastrophic forgetting occurs when the autoencoder is fine-tuned for feature embedding for new incrementally learned classes.
+To overcome this difficulty, the authors use regularization techniques: Synaptic Intelligence (SI) \cite{zenke2017continual} and Memory Aware Synapses (MAS) \cite{aljundi2018memory}.
 The techniques add a term to the existing loss function during the incremental class learning phase.
 The methods demonstrated good memory retention without the need to train on older data.